 DINGIRIn-tar DINGIR.MEŠNa-ša-a[t-ti-ya-a]n-na

 We can also notice that before Mitra there is here the Sumerian sign DINGIR.MEŠ for a plurality of gods.
 The suffix -ššil according to the hypothesis of Fournet is a dual (as in Vedic mitrāvaruṇau), but there is no confirmation of this, and we would expect the same also for the Nāsatyas who are typically a divine couple.
-Diakonoff observes that -šši- is the morpheme for abstract words (e.g. šarrašši 'kingship'), and -for the plural.
+Diakonoff observes that -šši- is the morpheme for abstract words (e.g. šarrašši 'kingship'), and -l for the plural.
 He translates 'the mitraic gods' (belonging to sphere of the god of light).
 According to Giorgieri, the suffix -šše/i- indicates also concrete objects and nomina actionis (when added to verbal roots).

 If we consider that mithra- in Avestan means "a contract, promise, agreement, friendship, commitment", and the god Mitra is clearly connected with agreements both in the Iranian world and in the Vedas, maybe we have to do here with the 'gods of agreements', which would be fine for a treaty.
 They can also be the spies of Mitra mentioned in the Mihr Yašt of the Avesta (see here).